February 2, 1996

 I am not insane, I am angry.
 I killed because people like me are mistreated every day.
 I did this to show society, push us and we will push back. …All throughout my life, I was ridiculed, always beaten, always hated. […] It was not a cry for attention, it was not a cry for help.
 It was a scream in sheer agony saying that if you can’t pry your eyes open, if I can’t do it through pacifism, if I can’t show you through the displaying of intelligence, then I will do it with a bullet.

-His note borrowed some of the language of Friedrich Nietzsche, specifically his 1887 book The Gay Science, containing the philosopher’s famous declaration: “God is dead.
+His note borrowed some of its language from Friedrich Nietzsche, specifically from the his 1887 book The Gay Science, containing the philosopher’s famous declaration: “God is dead.
 God remains dead.
 And we have killed him.”

 While the Pearl High School shooting did make front-page headlines, it did not linger there long.
 For some reason — maybe just chance, or maybe it was that the copycat plots inspired by Moses Lake all took about a year to hatch — the school year of 1997-1998 was when the school-shooter phenomenon seemed to spiral out of control.